bjornaa/ladim1/postladim/README.rst

 Postladim
 =========

-A simple python package for analyzing LADIM output
+A simple python package for analyzing LADiM output

-postladim defines a class ParticleFile for reading LADIM output.
+particlefile defines a class ParticleFile for reading LADiM output.

+cellcount defines a function for counting particles in cells

 The ladim/examples directories shows examples on how to use this with matplotlib for simple plotting and animation.